Bayesian Assessments of Aeroengine Performance with Transfer Learning: Isolated plane studies with the simple prior

-Area-average estimates are obtained by integrating the spatial approximation (as per \eqref{equ:area_avg3}) at each iteration of the previously presented MCMC chain, and averaging over sample realisations.
-For the measurement configurations in Table~\ref{sec:table_2}, the area-average computed is shown in Figure~\ref{fig:calculated_area_average}; also shown is the sector area-average, calculated by weighting each measurement by each sensor's area coverage, as discussed before.
-For rake arrangement $\boldsymbol{\theta}_{A}$ the Bayesian approach yields an area-average mean of 751.09 and a standard deviation of 0.66 Kelvin; for $\boldsymbol{\theta}_{B}$ we obtain 750.73 and a standard deviation of 0.45 Kelvin.
+Bayesian area average estimates are obtained by integrating the spatial approximation (as per \eqref{equ:area_avg3}) at each iteration of the previously presented MCMC chain, and averaging over sample realisations.
+The deficiency of the sector area-average compared to the Bayesian area average is apparent when one studies its convergence.

-It will be useful to contrast this approach with the sector area approach.
-To do this, we sample our true spatial distribution at forty different randomized circumferential locations for different numbers of rakes, while maintaining the number of radial probes and their locations.
+To do this, we sample our true spatial distribution at forty different randomised circumferential locations for different numbers of rakes, while maintaining the number of radial probes and their locations.
 The circumferential locations are varied by randomly selecting rake positions between $0^{\circ}$ and $355^{\circ}$ inclusive, in increments of $5^{\circ}$.
 Figure~\ref{fig:area_avg_comparison}(a) plots the resulting sector area-average.
 The yellow line represents the true area-average and the shaded grey intervals around it reflect the measurement noise.
 It is clear that the addition of rakes does not necessarily result in any convergence of the area-average temperature.
 Furthermore, the reported area-average is extremely sensitive to the placement of the rakes; in some cases a $\pm 2$ Kelvin variation is observed.
-In Figure~\ref{fig:area_avg_comparison}(b) we plot the reported mean for each randomized trial using our Bayesian framework.
+In Figure~\ref{fig:area_avg_comparison}(b) we plot the reported mean for each randomised trial using our Bayesian framework.
 Not only is the scatter less, but, in fact, after 10 rakes we see that reported area-averages lie not to far from the measurement noise.
 This makes a compelling case for replacing the practice for computing area-averages in turbomachinery via sector weights with a more rigorous Bayesian treatment.

-We study the decomposition of the area-average variance in these randomized experiments and plot their \emph{spatial sampling} and \emph{impact of measurement imprecision} components (see \eqref{equ:area_avg_sampling} and \eqref{equ:area_avg_measurement}) in Figure~\ref{fig:problem_2}.
+We study the decomposition of the area-average variance in these randomised experiments and plot their \emph{spatial sampling} and \emph{impact of measurement imprecision} components (see \eqref{equ:area_avg_sampling} and \eqref{equ:area_avg_measurement}) in Figure~\ref{fig:problem_2}.
 As before, the measurement noise is demarcated as a solid yellow line.
 There are interesting observations to make regarding these results.

 First, the impact of measurement uncertainty increases with more instrumentation, till the model is able to adequately capture all the Fourier harmonics (after eleven rakes); we made an analogous finding when studying the spatial decomposition plots.
 This intuitively makes sense, as the more instrumentation we add, the greater the impact of measurement uncertainty.
 It is also worth noting that numerous rake arrangements can be found that curtail this source of uncertainty, many far below the threshold associated with the measurement noise.